guidodemmenie/rf-db-training-202011/readme.md

 For this exercise we'll use the `zoekresultaat` table in the database.

 1. Create a new testsuite for this exercise.
-1. In this suite, coinnect to the database and write some validations that:
+1. In this suite, connect to the database and write some validations that:
     1. check that there are a total of 24 records in the table
     1. Check that there is 1 title with "Python" in the name
-    1. Check that the "Complete Guido to Test Automation" costs 33.65
+    1. Check that the "Complete Guide to Test Automation" costs 33.65
 1. Place each query (and its assertions) in a separate testcase.

 ## Exercise 4 :: A modular approach